tayapro/gerbet-and-co/README.md

 ### F22 Admin Panel / Product Management

-The admin panel provides a interface for managing the store’s products easily and efficiently.
+The admin panel provides a interface for managing the store's products easily and efficiently.
 Administrators can:

 -   Update the title, description, price, and category assignments for each product.